johncmanuel/PC-Parts-Web-Scraper/data/output/README.md

 # Data Output

-The web scraper will create a folder here titled 'amazon' and inside, there will be a .json file for each computer component.
+The web scraper will create a folder here titled 'amazon' once you run the amazon spider.
+Inside, there will be a .json file for each computer component.
 Each of these files have a common name template: amazon_[COMPUTERPART].json.
+For the other spiders, it's the same process.

-Feel free to modify this behavior in the pipelines file.
+## Feel free to modify this behavior in the pipelines file.